tejavictory/tictactoe/README.md

 Modified code by me Source: Professor Case

 Modified changes:
-alerts when wins or loses
+alerts when wins or loses,
-alerts if game is tied
+alerts if game is tied,
-resets after a game
+resets after a game,
-reset button provided
+reset button provided.